CNC stands for machines that are Computer Numerically Controlled. The operator of these machines is known as a machinist or, a CNC machinist.

 - To set a uniform competency standard and for expanding their levels in skill, many colleges and training facilities offer certification.

 - They need to possess an ability to comply with and express written and oral communications.

 - He must have proper knowledge of the machines.

 The job prospects for a CNC operator are excellent.
-Experienced CNC operators can get promoted to CNC programmer or machinery mechanics.
-Skillful operators can advance to tool and die making while others can open their own shop.
-In 2010 May, the annual median salary for this job description was $34,750.
-The 50% individuals in the middle earned annually, an average of up to $27,700 to $42,555.
-The lowest 10% received below $22,600, whereas the earnings of the highest 10% are over $51,300.
+Experienced CNC operators can get promoted to CNC programmer or machinery mechanic.
+Skillful operators can advance to tool and die-making while others can open their own shop.